giantswarm/docs/CONTRIBUTING.md

 - `platform_support_table`: A table that displays information regarding which providers support a feature described in the context.
-Look for examples in the code base too understand how it is configured.
+Look for examples in the code base too, to understand how it is configured.
 The shortcode offers three parameters `aws`, `azure`, and `kvm`.
 Each one functions the same way:

     - Multiple key-value-pairs can be set, separated by comma.
 Example: `alpha=v10.0.0,beta=v11.0.0,ga=v12.0.0`.